jdittrich/userNeedResearchBook/text/allURBook.md

-After annotating your data you should take the decision in which media you want to conduct your analysis: Digital in a word processor, where lines hold the basic units of data, or analog on paper, where sticky notes are your mean of arranging the data.
+After annotating your data you should take the decision in which media you want to conduct your analysis: Digital in a word processor, where lines hold the basic units of data, or analog on paper, where sticky notes are your means of dealing with the data.

-The methods described here can be used in both media.
+The analysis methods described here can be used in both media.
 Nevertheless, each way has different strengths.

 ### Comparison